|Morris Higginbotham, at right.|

 Tathem suffered a fractured leg, Tranium a fractured skull and leg, while Duggan suffered a fractured skull, attaches to the hospital said.

-The body of Burke was recovered Sunday, which that of Morgan was taken from the lake Monday morning.
+The body of Burke was recovered Sunday, and that of Morgan was taken from the lake Monday morning.

 THE ROSE BOWL GAME: All Alabama, as well as the nation, will be watching and listening with much interest Saturday when the Crimson Tide of Alabama meets the Golden Bears of California at the Rose Bowl for the Tournament of Roses game.
 Despite the fact that Alabama has played four games in the Bowl, winning three and tying one, she is going into this game as the underdog.
 (Cal won, 13-0.)